Use this recent free GED study guide with practice tests and video lessons to pass your GED test quickly.

 - Social Studies GED Study Guide

-The biggest and most important key to passing the GED Test is content.
+The biggest and most important key to passing the official GED test is content.
 And this is the most neglected area.
 There are tons of things that a student needs to know.

 When you begin learning for the GED test you need to know where to start with learning, what subject to choose.

 So let’s answer the first two questions: where do you I start?
+How do I find what I should do for test prep?
 What subject or lessons should I take?